SandyWyper/SWWS-JulieMossFineArt/content/blog/dummy-blog-post-1/index.md

 Despite the ups and downs and the scrapes and bruises of life its a home that over the years has always provided a soft landing, not just for us, but for others too.

-i am the perfect example of its never to late to be who you want to be and have the life you dreamt of.
+I am the perfect example of its never to late to be who you want to be and have the life you dreamt of.